mecik-arda/cat-video-algorithm/README.md

 # Paw Session v2.6

 Paw Session is a professional, Python-based desktop application designed as a high-performance hub for cat-related media.
-Optimized for high-resolution displays (like the ASUS Zenbook S 14 OLED), it features advanced API integration, multi-threaded animations, and a customizable user experience.
+Optimized for high-resolution displays, it features advanced API integration, multi-threaded animations, and a customizable user experience.

 ---